clevelandmusicco/HothouseExamples/src/MIDI.md

 Everything that carries a channel: the CC map above, effect-specific CCs, notes, program change, pitch bend, aftertouch.
-Messages that carry no channel at all (MIDI clock, transport, sysex) always get through, so tempo sync keeps working no matter what the channel is set to.
+Messages that carry no channel at all (MIDI clock, transport, sysex) can't be filtered and always reach `RegisterMidiEventCallback()`, whatever channel the pedal is on.

+`Hothouse` does not consume clock itself and there are no plans for it to.
+An effect that wants tempo sync counts `TimingClock` (24 per quarter note) in its own MIDI callback, because how you smooth the tempo and what you do when clock stops are effect-specific choices, not something the shared class should pick.

 ## Compile-time options